Applied and Clinical Psychology BSc (Hons)

 Undergraduate degree

-Develop the scientific, analytical and research skills to become a future psychologist with our British Psychological Society Accredited course.
+Develop the scientific, analytical and research skills to become a future psychologist with our British Psychological Society accredited course.

-About your course
+About your online psychology degree

 Psychology affects everything we do and curiosity about people’s thoughts, feelings and behaviour is at the centre of our course.
 You’ll delve into the science of mind and behaviour, covering the breadth of the discipline, from applied, social and clinical psychology to cognitive neuroscience and biological psychology.
 We’ll encourage you to keep asking questions, and develop the scientific, analytical and research skills you need to become a future psychologist.